chef/chef-web-docs/content/api_chef_server.md

 `knife exec` subcommand, the authentication requests need to be made more explicitly, but still in a way that does not require authentication headers.
-In a few cases, such as when using arbitrary Ruby code, a Chef Server API client, or cURL, it may be necessary to include the full authentication header as part of the request to the Chef Infra Server.
+In a few cases, such as when using arbitrary Ruby code, a Chef Infra Server API client, or cURL, it may be necessary to include the full authentication header as part of the request to the Chef Infra Server.

 {{< /note >}}